Houston Rockets take Green with No. 2 pick in NBA draft

+He is, however, certain that he’ll give everything he has to reach his full potential.

+“Clearly we think he can be a special player,” Stone said.
+“Exactly how that plays out or the exact timing of everything else I just don’t know … but in terms of his path, the only thing I ask is that we get absolutely the utmost effort and I’m confident that we will.”
-HOUSTON (AP) — The Houston Rockets selected Jalen Green with the second overall pick in Thursday night’s NBA draft.

-Green joins a team that is rebuilding after sinking to an NBA-worst 17-55 last season after James Harden forced a trade to Brooklyn to end a streak of eight consecutive playoff trips.
+The Rockets selected Green with the second overall pick in Thursday night’s NBA draft.
+He joins a team that is rebuilding after sinking to an NBA-worst 17-55 last season after James Harden forced a trade to Brooklyn to end a streak of eight consecutive playoff trips.

+The shooting guard comes to the Rockets after going straight from high school in California to the NBA G-League.
+The 6-foot-6, 186-pound Green averaged 17.9 points, 4.1 rebounds and 2.8 assists a game for the Ignite last season.

+“Jalen is a uniquely blessed guy,” Stone said.
+“He’s a transcendent athlete.
+Normally people that athletic aren’t as skilled because they can just rely on their athleticism.
+And so we think that that combination of things and tools just makes him an extraordinarily exciting prospect.”

 Green is Houston’s first first-round pick since the Rockets selected Sam Dekker with the 18th pick in 2015 and their highest pick since they took Yao Ming first overall in 2002.